eeditiones/jinks/README.md

 Once the application has been installed, users may call the manager again with a modified configuration.
 The manager detects that an app with the same URI does already exist and by default applies the changes to the existing app collection only.
 The `overwrite` property, which can be passed in the `settings` parameter to `generator:process`, determines how updates are handled:

-* *default*: target files are not overwritten unless there's a new incoming version whose content is different
+* *default*: target files are not overwritten unless there's a new incoming version with different content
 * *update*: the target file will always be overwritten by the incoming version even if the content has not changed
 * *all*: the entire application is rebuilt from the profile and reinstalled into eXist